adriangalilea/e-id/README.md

 - [x] feat: sign in on mobile

 # Credits
 [Progressive enhancement emoji URL's idea](https://github.com/jonroig/emojiurlifier).
-I implemented it on the next.js middleware so it's a bit cleaner.
+I implemented it on the next.js middleware, so it's a bit cleaner.